-On March 16, 2020 Essential Utilities, Inc. completed the acquisition of Peoples Natural Gas (the "Peoples Gas Acquisition"), which expanded the Company's regulated utility business to include natural gas distribution, serving approximately 747,000 natural gas utility customers in western Pennsylvania, West Virginia, and Kentucky.
+On March 16, 2020, Essential Utilities, Inc. completed the acquisition of Peoples Natural Gas (the "Peoples Gas Acquisition"), which expanded the Company's regulated utility business to include natural gas distribution, serving approximately 747,000 natural gas utility customers in western Pennsylvania, West Virginia, and Kentucky.
 The results of Peoples Natural Gas ("Peoples") are included in our unaudited Consolidated Financial Statements since the date of the acquisition.
 See Note 3 - Acquisitions for further information and Note 14 - Segment Information for information on our reportable segments.

-The accompanying consolidated balance sheets and statements of capitalization of Essential Utilities, Inc. and subsidiaries (collectively, the "Company", "we", "us" or "our") at June 30, 2020, the consolidated statements of operations and comprehensive income for the three and six months ended June 30, 2020 and 2019, the consolidated statements of cash flow for the six months ended June 30, 2020 and 2019, and the consolidated statements of equity for the six months ended June 30, 2020 and 2019 are unaudited, but reflect all adjustments, consisting of only normal recurring accruals, which are, in the opinion of management, necessary to present a fair statement of its consolidated financial position, consolidated changes in equity, consolidated results of operations, and consolidated cash flow for the periods presented.
+The accompanying consolidated balance sheets and statements of capitalization of Essential Utilities, Inc. and subsidiaries (collectively, the "Company", "we", "us" or "our") at September 30, 2020, the consolidated statements of operations and comprehensive income for the three and nine months ended September 30, 2020 and 2019 the consolidated statements of cash flow for the nine months ended September 30, 2020 and 2019, and the consolidated statements of equity for the nine months ended September 30, 2020 and 2019 are unaudited, but reflect all adjustments, consisting of only normal recurring accruals, which are, in the opinion of management, necessary to present a fair statement of its consolidated financial position, consolidated changes in equity, consolidated results of operations, and consolidated cash flow for the periods presented.
 Because they cover interim periods, the statements and related notes to the financial statements do not include all disclosures and notes normally provided in annual financial statements and, therefore, should be read in conjunction with the Company's Annual Report on Form 10-K for the year ended December 31, 2019.
 The results of operations for interim periods may not be indicative of the results that may be expected for the entire year.
 The December 31, 2019 consolidated balance sheet data presented herein was derived from the Company's December 31, 2019 audited consolidated financial statements but does not include all disclosures and notes normally provided in annual financial statements.
-The following prior period amounts have been reclassified to conform to the current period presentation:
+The following prior period amounts in the consolidated balance sheet have been reclassified to conform to the current period presentation:

-In the consolidated balance sheet the presentation of: o the current portion of regulatory assets and liabilities o pension and other postretirement liabilities, which was formerly presented in non-current liabilities within other In the consolidated statements of operations and comprehensive income the presentation of interest expense and interest income, which was formerly presented as interest expense, net.
+- o the current portion of regulatory assets and liabilities; and - o pension and other postretirement liabilities, which was formerly presented in non-current liabilities within other